Papyrus 75: History

-The codex was discovered in the 1950s and once belonged to the Swiss book collector Martin Bodmer (thus its original designation, P. Bodmer XIV–XV).
+The codex was discovered in the 1950s and once belonged to the Swiss book collector Martin Bodmer, and was previously designated as P. Bodmer XIV–XV.
 It was sold in 2006 and donated to the Vatican Library, which now refers to the manuscript as "Hanna Papyrus 1 (Mater Verbi)".
 The history before its discovery is unknown, but it is generally agreed the codex was originally made and used in Egypt.
 Evidence for this comes from a piece of papyrus stuck to the back of the codex's leather case, on which there was Coptic writing.
 Its writing appearance and use of paragraphos to indicate a change of speaker, also points towards an Egyptian provenance.
+It is currently housed in the Vatican Library (Hanna Papyrus 1) in Rome.